tlwilliams895/gis-devops/src/studios/swagger/index.rst

 Springfox scans our classes, reading annotations and method signatures (i.e. the number and type of paramters and return values) to determine the structure of our API.
 It assumes--reasonably, in many cases--that the return type of a method is the same as the return type of the API endpoint.
 This is not always the case, however.

-The `@ApiOperation annotation <https://github.com/swagger-api/swagger-core/wiki/Annotations-1.5.X#apioperation>`_ allows use to specify the return type of an API method, among other things.
+The `@ApiOperation annotation <https://github.com/swagger-api/swagger-core/wiki/Annotations-1.5.X#apioperation>`_ allows you to specify the return type of an API method, among other things.
 Apply this annotation to each method with a ``ResponseEntity`` return type to properly specify the return type of the method.

 Turn in your Work
 =================